ArkEcosystemArchive/docs-legacy/docs/guidebook/core/events.md

 #### description

-When a transaction has been processed and a wallet registers itself as a Delegate, the registered wallet is emitted.
+When a transaction has been processed, and a wallet registers itself as a Delegate, the registered wallet is emitted.

 #### payload